Self-Normalization for CUSUM-based Change Detection in Locally Stationary Time Series: Abstract

 \section{Abstract}

-A novel self-normalization procedure for CUSUM-based change detection in the mean of a locally stationary time series is introduced.
-Classical self-normalization relies on the factorization of a constant long-run variance and a stochastic factor.
-In this case, the CUSUM statistic can be divided by another statistic proportional to the long-run variance, so that the latter cancels.
-Thereby, a tedious estimation of the long-run variance can be avoided.
+A new bivariate partial sum process for locally stationary time series is introduced and its weak convergence to a Brownian sheet is established.
+This construction enables the development of a novel self-normalized CUSUM test statistic for detecting changes in the mean of a locally stationary time series.
+For stationary data, self-normalization relies on the factorization of a constant long-run variance and a stochastic factor.
+In this case, the CUSUM statistic can be divided by another statistic proportional to the long-run variance, so that the latter cancels, avoiding estimation of the long-run variance.
 Under local stationarity, the partial sum process converges to $\int_0^t \sigma(x) \diff B_x$ and no such factorization is possible.
-To overcome this obstacle, a self-normalized test statistic is constructed from a carefully designed bivariate partial-sum process.
-Weak convergence of the process is proven, and it is shown that the resulting self-normalized test attains asymptotic level $\alpha$ under the null hypothesis of no change, while being consistent against a broad class of alternatives.
-Extensive simulations demonstrate better finite-sample properties compared to existing methods.
-Applications to real data illustrate the method's practical effectiveness.
+To overcome this obstacle, a bivariate partial-sum process is introduced, allowing the construction of self-normalized test statistics under local stationarity.
+Weak convergence of the process is proven, and it is shown that the resulting self-normalized tests attain asymptotic level $\alpha$ under the null hypothesis of no change, while being consistent against abrupt, gradual, and multiple changes under mild assumptions.
+Simulation studies show that the proposed tests have accurate size and substantially improved finite-sample power relative to existing approaches.
+Two data examples illustrate practical performance.